 Learning in general should be engaging and enlightening.
 This is especially true for the Quran.
-I have been experimenting with various ways of teaching the Quran and testing it out on my children and so far I have found one way that has been keeping their interest and attention longer, especially considering their young ages—they are all under the age of eight, MashaaAllah.
+I have been experimenting with various ways of teaching the Quran and testing it out on my children and so far I have found one way that has been keeping their interest and attention longer, considering their young ages.
+They are all under the age of eight, MashaaAllah.
 Since I started teaching in this way, not only do my children enjoy learning and memorizing the Qur’an, they’re having a better understanding of it and connection to it.
 They’re also learning Islamic history as we study […]

 Check out the great kids books we read this week!